kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/short-link-app/01-routes/06-creating-accounts.md

 `$ meteor add accounts-password`

 * This will enable password-based `sign ups` and `logins`
-* It will also add a dependency `accounts-base` which is necessary for having things like our user Collection and various methods that enable us to check if someone is authenticated
+* It will also add a dependency `accounts-base` which is necessary for having things like:
+    - Our user Collection
+    - And various methods that enable us to check if someone is authenticated

 ### You may see this error
 ![error](https://i.imgur.com/jtsxbQ2.png)

 * What it is saying is that we are using a JavaScript implementation of the **bcrypt** algorithm (_that is a hashing algorithm that secures your password_) and this will work but it is slower than a native implementation
-* You could run that command to switch but it is recommended to keep a pure JavaScript version as it tends to be more stable in cross-operating environments
+* You could run that command to switch but it is <u>recommended</u> to keep a pure JavaScript version as it tends to be more stable in cross-operating environments

 **note** Even though we install `accounts-password` we never import it

 * This package installs dependencies and makes changes to some of those modules adding new password related functionality

 ### accounts-base
-We will be importing `accounts-base`.
-This is a method where signing up for a new user lives
+* We will be importing `accounts-base`
+* This is a method where signing up for a new user lives

 ### [Meteor Documentation](http://docs.meteor.com/#/full/)
 ![accounts](https://i.imgur.com/abZtUKh.png)